Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 The calibration results also remain reproducible across different random seeds, new MC simulations and small changes to optical parameters.

 Using a MC dataset not seen during calibration, the position reconstruction neural network was fed hit times calibrated by the procedure described here.
 This tests the overall performance of the calibration and position reconstruction together.
 Position residuals compared to MC truth positions are shown in \autoref{fig:pos_res_during_cal}.
 Position reconstruction performs well during the calibration, with minor biases.
-Given the simplified time residual and optical model used in the calibration, the resolution is surprisingly close to that of the standard position reconstruction algorithms for such alpha particles ($\sim\qty{215}{\milli\metre}$).
+Given the simplified time residual and optical model used in the calibration, the resolution is surprisingly close to that of the standard likelihood based position reconstruction algorithms\footnote{In SNO+, standard position reconstruction uses a maximum likelihood method from probability distribution functions of time residuals derived from MC.} for such alpha particles ($\sim\qty{215}{\milli\metre}$).
+While efforts could be made to improve this resolution, we do not expect it to significantly improve the calibration.
+The calibration effectively averages over all the events in the dataset so the effect of the position reconstruction error will be extremely suppressed.